Allied health to assist with the ageing experience

 Occupational therapists

-An occupational therapist (OT) can be of great assistance to an elderly person through rehabilitation like services that can help regain any loss of functions or abilities, help improve current abilities or social engagement, and assist older people in remaining independent for as long as possible.
+An occupational therapist can be of great assistance to an elderly person through rehabilitation-like services that can help regain any loss of functions or abilities, help improve current abilities or social engagement and assist older people to remain independent for as long as possible.

-OT’s often work within residential aged care facility settings or in the community.
-Older people can have struggles with balance, memory, vision and hearing loss, whether they are age-related or a product of cognitive diseases.
+Occupational therapists often work within residential aged care settings or in the community.
+Older people can struggle with balance, memory, vision and hearing loss, whether they are age-related or because of cognitive diseases.

-Some helpful services an OT can provide include creating a safe space at home or assistance and education around the use of mobility equipment.
+Some helpful services an occupational therapist can provide include creating a safe space at home or assistance and education around the use of mobility aids or equipment.

-Additionally, maintaining mobility and function, with the help of OT’s, can reduce a person’s fall risk.
+Additionally, maintaining mobility and function, with the help of occupational therapists, can reduce a person’s fall risk.

 Arts and/or music therapist/ diversional therapist

-Utilising their craft, music or art, they can help older people reduce any stress and anxiety, provide a sense of joy and purpose, as well as boost the moods of residents.
+Utilising craft, music or art can help older people reduce any stress and anxiety, provide a sense of joy and purpose, as well as boost the moods of residents.

-Music therapy has been known to have great benefits to individuals with dementia.
+Music therapy has been known to have great benefits for individuals with dementia.

 Allowing older people to explore their creativity can provide an opportunity for them to express themselves.

-Diversional therapists usually work with older people or those with dementia, providing a range of activities to keep them engaged and connected.
+Diversional therapists usually work with older people or people with dementia, providing a range of activities to keep them engaged and connected.

 They can organise activity programs or group outings, and also manage respite programs in aged care facilities.